 Craters Mountain Bike Park, created and maintained by Bike Taupō, is part of the Wairakei Tourist Park, located in the Wairakei Forest.
 Most tracks can be ridden year-round as the free draining pumice soil surface means that even in wet weather, there is normally little or no mud!

 Bike Taupō’s mountain bike tracks are world-class and accredited by the International Mountain Bike Association (IMBA) as a Silver Ride Centre, the first in New Zealand.

 Please note that all users of Craters MTB Park must be a member of Bike Taupō.
 There are annual or short-term visitor options, you can join online or visit a local cycle shop, or the Kefi at the Hub.

 Directions to Craters Mountain Bike Park: When driving north from Taupō turn right on to Huka Falls Road and the main car park is 200m round on the right.
-Alternatively, the park can be accessed by parking on the grass opposite the big helicopter and riding back across SHW5 and up Inwards Goods which is to the left of Karopiti Rd.
+Alternatively, the park can be accessed by turning left on to Karapiti Road and the carpark is 500m up on the left.
 There is a third access beside Wairakei Drive about 500m back towards Taupō on the western side of the road which enters the forest near the start of Bumble Bee/BBC and SH Fun.Visit the Bike Taupo Website

 Many of the beautiful trees you see in the Wairakei Tourist Park area, plus the increase in native bird life, is all thanks to Greening Taupō.